yudatheboss/t_or_d_project/README.md

 this is a truth or dare generator. so far only the truth component exists. in order to run the code, download the code, and run.
 #2/15/23
-#update. added typing animation and dare component. game is now fully functional. next update will loop so user doesnt have to rerun.
+#update. added typing animation, dare component and else statement for invalid inputs. game is now fully functional. next update will loop so user doesnt have to rerun.
 2/16/23
 #update loop added. project is finalized.